01 of 06

 Apply your spray primer in thin, even strokes.
 You'll want to apply two coats of primer, allowing for drying time in between.
 If you're painting your frame a dark color, like black, use a gray primer.
 But if you're painting your frame a light color, like white, and your frame is dark, use a white primer.

-Apply your paint, again in even, thin coats.
+Apply your paint in even, thin coats.
 You'll want to use two coats of your desired paint color, letting each coat dry completely before applying the next.
-As a note, some colors and types of paint require more coats than others.
+Note that some colors and types of paint require more coats than others.
 So use your judgement to achieve full coverage on the frame.Continue to 6 of 6 below.

 06 of 06